gocraft/web/README.md

 ## Extra Middlware
 This package is going to keep the built-in middlware simple and lean.
 Extra middleware can be found across the web:
 *  [https://github.com/opennota/json-binding](https://github.com/opennota/json-binding) - mapping JSON request into a struct
+*  [https://github.com/corneldamian/json-binding](https://github.com/corneldamian/json-binding) - mapping JSON request into a struct and response to json

 If you'd like me to link to your middleware, let me know with a pull request to this README.